PATIENT AND FAMILY SUPPORT MANAGER (Spiritual Care)

 Imam Oussama Sahmaoui holds an MA in Islamic Studies, and is currently the Imam at North Finchley Mosque.
 Oussama brings with him Chaplaincy experience from the Prison Service as well as the NHS.
 He is keen on strengthening the connection between his faith community and the Hospice.
-Imam Oussama is available to the In Patient Unit on a Wednesday, and on other days upon request.
+Imam Oussama is available upon request.

-Frances Sutherland is our Quaker Chaplain, available to patients and family members on the In Patient Unit on the Weekend Rota or upon request.
+Frances Sutherland is our Quaker Chaplain, available to patients and family members on the in-patient unit on alternate Monday afternoons and upon request.
 Frances has a background in Education and is a member of the Muswell Hill Quakers.

-Buz de Villiers has been a familiar face on the In Patient Unit since joining the Chaplaincy Team in 2013.
+Buz de Villiers has been a familiar face at North London Hospice since joining the Chaplaincy Team in 2013.
 While not identifying with any single faith community, Buz is available to anyone who would like to talk.
-Buz is available to the In Patient Unit on a Friday.
+Buz is available to the in-patient unit on a Friday.